RichardJLei/AutoGen_trial_2/docs/user_guides/getting_started.md

 ./scripts/setup_dev_env.sh
 ```

 This script will create virtual environments for the backend and frontend, and install the required dependencies.
+It will also create the environment files if they don't exist.

 ## Running the Application